Sistan: Mihrabanid dynasty and its successors

 In 1236, Shams al-Din 'Ali ibn Mas'ud founded Mihrabanid dynasty, another branch of Saffarids, as melik of Sistan for Ilkhanate.
 Mihrabanid contested with Kartids during Mongol rule.
 Sistan declared independence in 1335 after demise of Ilkhanate.
 1383 Tamerlane conquered Sistan and forced Mihrabanids to become vassals.
 Overlordship of Timurids was ended in 1507 due to Uzbek invasion in 1507.
 Uzbeks were driven in 1510 and Mihrabanids became vassals of Safavids until 1537 Safavids deposed the dynasty and gained full control of Sistan.

-Safavid rule lasted until 1717 except during Uzbek rule between 1524-1528 and 1578-1598 when the Hotaki dynasty conquered it.
-Nadir Shah reconquered in it 1727.
-After assassination of Nadir Shah, Sistan went under the rule of Durrani Empire in 1747.
+Safavid rule lasted until 1717 except during Uzbek rule between 1524-1528 and 1578-1598 when the Hotak dynasty conquered it.
+Nader Shah reconquered it in 1727.
+After Nader Shah's assassination, Sistan went under the rule of the Durrani Empire in 1747.
 Between 1747 and 1872 Sistan was contested by Persia and Afghanistan.
 The border dispute between Persia and Afghanistan was solved by Sistan Boundary Mission, led by British General Frederick Goldsmid, who agreed to most of Sistan to be in Persia but the Persians won the withdrawal of the right bank of the Helmand.
 The countries were not satisfied.